Best Of17 min read

 • Limited portfolio customization

-• Less sophisticated than Betterment or Wealthfront
+• Not as sophisticated as Betterment or Wealthfront

 #7.
 Personal Capital (Empower) — Best for High-Net-Worth Passive Investors